platyplus/hasura-cli-supplement/README.md

 ## Microservice Module

 Let's imagine now a module that allows the sending of email through an external email service, the tracking of the mails sent by users, the ability to define templates...
 This module would require some tables, relationships and most likely event triggers or actions.

+# Proceedings

+## Interface

+Initially the Hasura modules would be available through the Hasura CLI, but the inclusion of the following features to the console is to be considered.

+## Keep track of the SQL migrations and Hasura metadata

+## Incremental metadata

+## Core and Non-Core SQL/metadata

+## Dependencies between modules

+## Module Directory Structure